-Tom holds a Doctor of Musical Arts degree as well as a Master of Music degree in tuba performance from Northwestern University.
-He also earned degrees in tuba performance and communication arts from the University of Wisconsin-Madison.
-His primary teachers include Rex Martin, John Stevens, and Marty Erickson.
+Tom Curry has served on the faculty of the University of Wisconsin-Madison’s Mead Witter School of Music since 2014.
+He holds a Doctor of Musical Arts degree as well as a Master of Music degree in tuba performance from Northwestern University.
+He also holds degrees in tuba performance and communication arts from the University of Wisconsin-Madison.

 Curry is currently the tubist in the Wisconsin Brass Quintet, a faculty ensemble-in-residence at the Mead Witter School of Music, and has performed with the Wisconsin Chamber Orchestra, the Madison Symphony Orchestra, the Milwaukee Symphony Orchestra, the Chicago Philharmonic and many other orchestras.
 He is a Miraphone performing artist.